DavidJKTofan/cf-icloud-private-relay-ip-list-manager/README.md

    - `LIST_NAME`: The name of the Cloudflare IP list.
    - `IPV4_LIST_SOURCE_URL`: The URL from which to fetch the IPv4s.
    - `IPV6_LIST_SOURCE_URL`: The URL from which to fetch the IPv6s.
+   - `DRY_RUN` _(optional)_: Set to `true` to run in dry-run mode (console-only, no writes).

 > For security purposes, it's best to store sensitive variables (such as your API token) using [Wrangler Secrets](https://developers.cloudflare.com/workers/configuration/secrets/).

-> Note that you have a [soft-limit](https://developers.cloudflare.com/waf/tools/lists/#availability) of 10,000 list items across all custom lists in your account.
+> Note that you have a [soft-limit](https://developers.cloudflare.com/waf/tools/lists/#availability) of list items across all custom lists in your account.
+The Worker now supports fetching more items safely, but consider list limits when creating WAF rules.

 4. **Deploy the Worker:**
    ```bash